The WordPress error, “The site is experiencing technical difficulties,” is also known as the WordPress white screen of death.

-Navigate to the Plugins folder if you would like to upload a plugin or to the Themes folder if you would like to upload a theme.
+Navigate to the Plugins folder if you want to upload a plugin or to the Themes folder if you wish to upload a theme.

 Then, click on the Upload button at the top.

-In the next screen, chose the plugin or theme zip file that we just downloaded a couple of steps ago.
+On the next screen, choose the plugin or theme zip file we downloaded a couple of steps ago.

-After you finished uploading the file, right-click on it and click on ‘Extract’.
+Once uploaded the file, right-click on it and click on ‘Extract.’

-The cPanel will extract the zip file and will overwrite the damaged files with the working files.
+The cPanel will extract the zip file and overwrite the damaged files with the working files.

 That’s it!
 You made it!

-WordPress technical errors can be frustrating and their cause can be a real mystery for a while.
+WordPress technical errors can be frustrating, and their cause can be a real mystery.

-Please comment down below if you need any additional help, or if you have any specific questions.
-We will gladly help you!
+Please comment below if you need any additional help or have any specific questions.